 Ali Galling is the registered manager of a residential care home.
 From the age of 14 Ali wanted to be a nurse and had never considered doing anything else.
 Here Ali shares the story of her varied career across the health and care sector.

-I’d always wanted to be a nurse from as far back as I can remember, I started my training after leaving school and became a fully qualified nurse.
-I progressed my career by working my way up from staff nurse, to ward manager and then became a matron.
-I worked in a range of different settings and loved every role.
-I used to go to work each day and berate myself for feeling so happy and excited by my role; I continuously reminded myself that this was a job and I surely shouldn’t enjoy it so much!
+I’d always wanted to be a nurse for as long as I can remember.
+I started my training after I left school and eventually became a fully qualified nurse.
+Over time, I progressed by working my way up from staff nurse, to ward manager and then became a matron.
+I have worked in a range of different settings and loved every role.
+I used to go to work each day and berate myself for feeling so happy and excited by my job; I continuously reminded myself that this was a job and I couldn’t believe that I enjoyed it so much!

 I decided to take a break from nursing when I had my family and took time out to care for my three children.
 As my children grew older I decided to rekindle my passion for nursing and completed a Return to Practice course.
-I started a different role in dialysis thus gaining a new skill, which I thoroughly enjoyed.
+I started a different role in dialysis thus gaining a new skill.
+All of which, I thoroughly enjoyed.

 One of the most significant things I’ve learnt in my varied career across health and care is that both are as important as each other and both offer varied and fulfilling roles.
 Whatever you choose to do in health and care the rewards are plentiful.
 Every day I see the small things that really matter and make a difference, which is what makes this such a rewarding career.